 ”Several recruiters will assess the same recorded interviews independently of each other, which means that we will be able to train our models on their aggregated judgement.”

 In this process, we will make sure that the people doing these assessments were not the same recruiters who conducted the interviews.
-Also, they will only have access to the raw transcript, and not to the audio and the video of the interview, which means that they will not be able to base their decisions on some of the most obvious potential factors for bias, such as gender, ethnicity, looks and age.
+Also, they will only have access to the raw transcript, and not to the audio and the video of the interview, which means that they will not be able to base their decisions on some of the most obvious potential factors for bias, such as gender, ethnicity, looks, and age.

 But even if we reduce human bias as much as possible in the process, there is also a potential risk of introducing so-called algorithmic bias.
 For example, there might be a risk that the speech recognizer (which translates speech into words) could perform worse for speakers with a foreign accent or specific gender.
 This could potentially affect the outcome of the interview.

 To mitigate this, we will perform thorough analyses of how these components perform on the data that we have recorded, to see if certain groups are affected.
-One should be careful here, though, to not throw out the baby with the bathwater, since it is not certain that a slightly worse performance at early stage of processing will affect the final outcome, in terms of robot behaviour and analysis of the interviews.
+One should be careful here, though, to not throw out the baby with the bathwater, since it is not certain that a slightly worse performance at an early stage of processing will affect the final outcome, in terms of robot behavior and analysis of the interviews.
 In many cases, there might be ways of compensating for these shortcomings.

 Next level of unbiased recruitment